github-kbaker/DevSecOps/README.md

-Learn to create an automated workflow that automatically brings up Docker containers in the cloud with monitoring and auto-scaling.

-We use a revolutionary approach that enable you to legitimately claim this on your resume:
+This repo contains assets for a hands-on DevSecOps class which enables you to legitimately claim this on your resume:

-<strong>"Automated with bash scripts an end-to-end CI/CD Jenkins Groovy workflow, triggered by changes in GitHub, to test and deploy with SSL certificates Dockerized apps using Kubernetes to auto-scale within Google cloud."</strong>
+<strong>"Automated with bash scripts an end-to-end CI/CD Jenkins Groovy workflow, triggered by changes in GitHub, to test and deploy with SSL certificates Dockerized apps using Kubernetes to auto-scale within Google cloud with monitoring."</strong>

 Here's what: